BaldyLockss/Wedding-page/README.md

 ### Bride and Groom

-by using larger images they become more focal and have the abilty to imput more images to scroll through or to keep it on one page a carousel can be added to each image container
+By using larger images they become more focal and have the abilty to imput more images to scroll through or to keep it on one page a carousel can be added to each image container

 ![image](https://github.com/BaldyLockss/Wedding-page/assets/132619892/46df032e-49c9-484d-b12c-9ff0aab88d3f)